flatironinstitute/spikeforest_old/README.md

 ## SpikeForest2

+## Installation

 This is a meta repository that is meant to be used in development/editable mode.

 To install using conda, first create a conda environment with python 3.6:

 ```
 conda create -n spikeforest2 python=3.6